 King Ulászló was surrounded by 3,500 Hungarian and Polish knights and royal troops.
 Hunyadi was detached from them, he was supposed to lead his contingent of Wallachian troops where he thought it would be needed.
 At first, they stood behind the king’s units.

 Sultan Murad appointed a higher ground as his seat from where he could see the whole battle.
 His logistic unit immediately dag trenches around it.
 They herded 500 camels around the trenches which were loaded with bags containing money, expensive textiles, and silk.
 The Janissaries were supposed to cut the bags in case the Christians got close to the Sultan.
 They trusted the greed of the mercenaries would gain time for the Murad to flee.

-The Ottoman battle-line followed the Crusaders’ line in a semi-circle shape.
-The Rumelian troops stood on the right-wing while the sultan deployed the main force a bit behind them.
-The Anatolian soldiers of Bey Karadzsa were deployed on the left-wing, nearly 30,000 men.
-Farther to the left, there were Asab and Akindji soldiers whose job was to make a mock-attack against the Hungarian right-wing so as to lure them out from their position.
+The Ottoman battle line followed the Crusaders’ line in a semi-circle shape.
+The Rumelian troops stood on the right wing while the sultan deployed the main force a bit behind them.
+The Anatolian soldiers of Bey Karadzsa were deployed on the left wing, nearly 30,000 men.
+Farther to the left, there were Asab and Akindji soldiers whose job was to make a mock attack against the Hungarian right wing so as to lure them out of their position.

 The battle began on the morning of 10 November 1444 and lasted until evening.
 The Asabs and Akindji soldiers, 10-13,000 men attacked the Hungarian right-wing about 9 A.M.

 At this time, the 10,000 Janissaries, the elite defense forces, haven’t joined the battle yet, they were still standing in their square formation.